Artificial IntelligenceMay 15, 2026·12 min read

 What if the bot gets it wrong and gives a wrong price or loses an appointment?

 For this we have 3 layers: (1) Pre-response validation: if the bot invents a price not in the base, it's logged as an anomaly and the client is notified.
 (2) Auto-response limit — if the bot loses the thread twice, automatic human handoff.
 (3) Legal coverage — we include in the privacy notice and the bot's first message the caveat "AI assistant, prices are indicative and confirmed at the clinic".
-In 18 months running 10+ bots we haven't had a single formal complaint.
+With those 3 layers, a bot mistake gets caught before it becomes a problem with the customer.

 Does it understand Valencian/Catalan/Galician or only Castilian Spanish?

 Claude understands and replies in Valencian, Catalan, Galician, Basque, Portuguese and all European languages without additional training.
 The trick is in the system prompt: "if the user writes you in Valencian, reply in Valencian; if in Castilian, in Castilian".
 And it's good to have technical terms in both languages in the knowledge base.
-We've built ES/CA, ES/GA and ES/EN bilingual bots for clients in Catalonia, Galicia and tourist areas.
+A bilingual ES/CA, ES/GA or ES/EN bot requires no extra model training — just the prompt and knowledge base in both languages.

 Share: